Code-Screen/Code-Screen.github.io/docs/choosing-lib-test.md

   <img style="max-width: 70%;" src="lib-tests.png" alt="Lib Test Summary"/>
 </figure>

-To choose a test, just click on the row for test you want to select.
+To choose a test, just click on the row for the test you want to select.
 Once you select a test, you will be brought to<br>
 the [Create Library Test](creating-lib-test.md) screen.